mudkipme/memos.moe/content/faq.md

 ### Can I create memos from other apps?

-Share Extension (Sharing Shortcuts on Android) is planned in future versions.
-In the mean time, you can use [this shortcut](https://github.com/usememos/memos/discussions/52) from Memos community.
+Share Extension on iOS is available in latest version.
+You can also use [this shortcut](https://github.com/usememos/memos/discussions/52) from Memos community.
+Sharing Shortcuts on Android is planned in future versions.

 ### Can I create memos from messaging apps like WeChat or Telegram?